Denis O'Brien

 Denis O'Brien (born 19 April 1958) is an Irish billionaire businessman, and the founder and owner of Digicel.
-He was listed among the World's Top 200 Billionaires in 2015 and was Ireland's richest native-born citizen for a period of several years.
+He was listed among the World's Top 200 Billionaires in 2015 and was Ireland's richest native-born citizen for several years.
 His business interests have also extended to aircraft leasing (Aergo Capital), utilities support (Actavo), petroleum (Topaz Energy), football (a minority shareholder of Celtic F.C.), and healthcare (Beacon Hospital).
 As former chairman of the Esat Digifone consortium, O'Brien was questioned by the Moriarty Tribunal, which investigated the awarding of a mobile phone licence to Esat, among other things.

 In 2021, O'Brien sold his stake in Communicorp and the Pacific operations of Digicel.
 O'Brien engages in various philanthropic activities, including being on the board of Concern Worldwide, founding the Iris O'Brien Foundation and establishing a fellowship at Boston College.
 In 2019, O'Brien earned the Award for Outstanding Achievement from the Irish-US Council.

 Early life

-O'Brien was born in the city of Cork.
-He was the only boy among four children, and grew up in the Ballsbridge area of Dublin.
+O'Brien was born on 19 April 1958 in Cork city.
+He has one brother and two sisters, and grew up in the Ballsbridge area of Dublin.
 His father created a medical supply company and later a horse nutrition business.
 As a child, Denis accompanied his father on business trips, where he learned how to close sales.
-He attended The High School in Rathgar, where he was once suspended for three months, until the school asked him back to participate in a rugby championship.
+He attended The High School in Rathgar, where he was once suspended for three months after driving "donuts" in his mother's car on school grounds destroying a large area of grass, until the school asked him back to participate in a rugby championship.
+Later in life O'Brien paid 3 million euro for a new all weather rugby pitch to be installed, as a gesture of goodwill.
 His first job was as a hotel bellhop at age 14, and he started working on building cleaning jobs at 15.

 In 1977, O'Brien received a BA in politics, history and logic at University College Dublin.
 While attending UCD, he received a scholarship to attend Boston College, where he completed an MBA.